Written on Mar 3, 2023 4:05:33 PM

 Complete golf cart rollovers account for a substantial one-tenth of all golf cart accidents; these types of accidents often result in the most serious golf cart injuries, and sometimes even death.

+Golf cart accident injuries are no joke.
 In the event of a golf cart accident, it can be incredibly helpful to contact a golf cart accident attorney, who can help represent your case in court and improve your chances of getting the compensation you need to fully recover from an accident.

 4.)
 Modern Estimates Average Around 15,000 Injuries Per Year